duonghanhbk/Golang/concurrency/channels/note.md

     - One important factor to consider while using channels is deadlock.
 If a Goroutine is sending data on a channel, then it is expected that some other Goroutine should be receiving the data.
 If this does not happen, then the program will panic at runtime with Deadlock.
     - Similarly, if a Goroutine is waiting to receive data from a channel, then some other Goroutine is expected to write data on that channel, else the program will panic.

+4. Buffered channels

+    It is possible to create a channel with a buffer.
+Sends to a buffered channel are blocked only when the buffer is full.
+Similarly receives from a buffered channel are blocked only when the buffer is empty.